tarranprior/runebot/README.md

 ## Key Features
 - Search for items and equipment, activities, bosses and more directly on discord.
-- Display names, descriptions, images, properties, price trends etc. beautifully with embeds.
-- Get the most up to date information - directly from the official api(s) and wiki.
+- Get the most up to date information - directly from the official api and wiki.
-- Supports slash commands.
+- Full support of slash commands and the latest developer tools.
-- Full autocomplete support for all appliable slash interactions.
+- Autocomplete suggestions for all appliable interactions.
-- Data visualisation for displaying the latest price analytics and trends.
+- Display the latest price analytics and trends with data visualisation.
-- User interface components (buttons, dropdowns etc.) for usability.
+- Integration of UI/UX components (buttons, dropdowns etc.)

 ## Prerequisites
 - Python 3.8 +